 This means that, if the Government has designated a course, the student can feel confident in the quality of its teaching and the immediate future of the organisation.
 Only courses that have been granted designation will be available on the Student Loans Company (SLC) for student support applications.

-The information provided on the HEFCE website relates to the course designation process to provide access to student suport for English domiciled students.
+The information provided on the HEFCE website relates to the course designation process to provide access to student support for English domiciled students.

 Higher Education is a devolved matter in Scotland, Wales and Northern Ireland.
 Students domiciled in those nations should note that different rules and funding limits may apply.
 More information can be found at the Student Awards Agency Scotland, Student Finance Wales and Student Finance Northern Ireland.